7 Questions To Ask

 We highly recommend that you have received homeopathic treatment from a professional homeopath, so that you understand this system of medicine from personal experience.
 This will give you an insight into the role of a practitioner as well as gaining empathy from the patient's perspective.
-It might also be helpful to read a good introductory book to homeopathy, such as the one we suggest as a starter book.
+It might also be helpful to read a good introductory book to homeopathy, such as the one we suggest, George Vithoulkas', "Medicine of the New Millennium" as a starter book.

 3. Do I have the required skills?

 You don't need to have any specific prior experience or training to enrol with us.
-You do need to be willing to study and if you like researching and pulling together ideas, this is right up your street!
+You do need to be willing to study and if you like researching and pulling ideas together this is right up your street!
 Being self-motivated and organised is also pretty vital.
-But most important of all are general 'life skills' as a level of maturity is needed, and this is rarely an appropriate training for anyone who has just left school.
+But most important of all are general 'life skills' as a level of maturity is needed.
+This is rarely an appropriate training for anyone who has just left school.

 4. Have I got the time and commitment?

 To become a fully qualified professional homeopath takes three to four years of training.
-Having said this, you can simply take it as far as you wish to, and some people just want to prescribe for family and friends, in which case you can go as far as Year One or Two.
+Having said this, you can simply take it as far as you wish to.
+Some people just want to prescribe for family and friends, in which case you can go as far as Year One or Two.
 You will receive a lot of input from teachers and mentors, but you must also be prepared to devote time to studying and, in later stages of the course, seeing patients.
-Study time varies from individual to individual and from course to course, but as a guide, the requirement is roughly equivalent to that of an Open University course, at about 15 hours per week.
+Study time varies from individual to individual and from course to course but, as a guide, the requirement is roughly equivalent to that of an Open University course, at about 15 hours per week.